What causes cellulite?

 When “too much protein is bad for you” and you still need to eat 1,500-2,000 calories to sustain yourself daily, how do you fill the gap?
 But with carbs, of course!

-A carbohydrate-heavy diet can only make you fattier and flabbier, as starches (carbs) are nothing more than concentrated glucose, which ultimately stimulate fat accumulation in fat cells, including cellulite fat cells.
+A carbohydrate-heavy diet can only make you fattier and flabbier, as starches (carbs) are nothing more than polymerised glucose, which break down into glucose-proper and ultimately stimulate fat accumulation in fat cells, including cellulite fat cells.

 Cellulite cause #16: Excess fat intake